Transforming Education; Transforming Lives

 - Continuing personal and professional development, and lifelong learning

-Ensure that high quality support systems are in place so that all students, including those with declared disabilities, are enabled to achieve positive outcomes, academically and professionally.
+Ensure that high quality support systems are in place so that all students, including those with declared disabilities (both seen and unseen), are enabled to achieve positive outcomes, academically and professionally.
+With a clear direction outlined within the university’s Student Health and Wellbeing Strategy.

 Provide pastoral care through personal tutors and supervisors.

 Ensure that all students have opportunities to develop skills that enable their academic, personal and professional development.

 Provide an appropriate support framework to students experiencing mental health differences.

 Ensure that a transparent and consistent framework is in place to provide students with the opportunity to apply for targeted financial support in case of financial hardship and to enhance their study opportunities.